lizongxiao/vite-plugin-manifest-builder/README.md

 1. Check `manifestOverrides` object structure
 2. Verify field names match manifest schema
 3. Enable `debug` mode to see override details

+### Version Increment Issues

+1. Ensure manifest.json has a valid `version` field
+2. Check version format (should be semantic versioning like "1.2.3")
+3. Verify `versionIncrementType` and `versionIncrementStep` values
+4. Enable `debug` mode to see version increment details

 ## 🛠️ Development